 - Indian Rhubarb root

-A modified Essiac product called Flor Essence also includes the additional herbs:
+A modified Essiac product called Flor Essence also includes:

 - blessed thistle